indentlabs/notebook/docs/content_types.md

   - add optional: true on all belongs_to :user
 - Move all link models into models/page_groupers
 - Add relevant links to any existing pages
-  - This will automatically create link fields on all existing templates for users
+  - Adding ANY fields to .yml will automatically create those fields for all existing users (this seems like something we MIGHT want for links, but probably DON'T want for text fields, so be careful)

 - Add translations to en.yml
   - class name translations under activerecord.models